FederCO23/ML_fromScratch/README.md

 <br><br>
 ## Context

-This series of notebooks and libraries aims to build foundational Machine Learning models from scratch using only **NumPy** (without any **ML frameworks**).
-The goal is to strengthen understanding by implementing these models step by step.
+This series of notebooks and libraries aims to build foundational Machine Learning models from scratch using **NumPy** and other basic libraries, without relying on high-level ML frameworks.
+The goal is to strengthen understanding by implementing each model step by step.

-The project is structured into four parts, guided by my mentor **Artem Yankov** and inspired by the Machine Learning Specializations by **Andrew Ng**.
+The project was originally structured into four parts, guided by my mentor **Artem Yankov** (@Google) and inspired by the **Machine Learning Specializations** by **Andrew Ng**.
+I’ve since continued expanding the repository by adding more models, such as **Naive Bayes**, to enrich the collection.

-For Part 3 (Neural Networks), we explicitly include the mathematical derivations behind forward and backpropagation, providing a deeper understanding of how these models learn.
+Notably, in **Part 3 – Neural Networks**, we include detailed mathematical derivations of forward and backward propagation, providing a deeper understanding of how these models learn.

 ## Summary